 Like most stews once you have the roué or base you can add any vegetables and spices you like best and voilà, you have your very own creation.
 Use what you have available to you and if you cannot find konnyaku and really don’t even care because it looks strange, don’t worry about it.
 Replace it with half a block of medium firm tofu cut into large cubes but be sure to add the tofu last so that the cubes don’t break up when stirring.
 Tofu is delicate.

 I like to use sesame oil with the pork because I think it adds more complexity and interesting flavor to the overall soup base but vegetable oil is more commonly used.
+The amount of miso may vary depending on the blend you use.
+When you have it just right the base should definitely look more yellowish brownish than like a chicken soup broth.
+When stirred it will look like a stew.
+After the miso settles it will look more like broth.

 I would definitely try to find the core ingredients: